modalitysystems/modalitysoftware-docs/TWAPerformance/Call-Logger.md

   - Tenant User to Federated/external User
   - Federated/External user to Tenant User

-This includes both direct routing and Microsoft calling plan calls.
+Call Logger reports include calls reports on PSTN calls for both direct routing and Microsoft calling plans.

-Call Logger does not include Meetings (any session with more than 2 people), but reports on meetings are available in Teamwork Analytics Call Records Usage Reports.
+Call Logger reports on all "peer2peer" calls, this includes VoIP and PSTN.
+It does not report on "meetings" called groupCall in the API (reference https://docs.microsoft.com/en-us/graph/api/resources/callrecords-callrecord?view=graph-rest-1.0)

 Power BI can filter reports by:
   - Caller (UPN or PSTN number)